2035 Climate Targets in Australia: Fact Sheet

 Why does it matter?

-Climate change is already here.
 Climate pollution from burning coal, oil and gas has formed a thick blanket of heat-trapping gases around the world.
 The excess heat is driving more ferocious and frequent fires, floods and heatwaves, as well as making all our weather more volatile and unpredictable.
-These climate impacts have significant costs for Australians:
+This has significant costs:

 What do the climate scientists say is necessary to protect Australians?